weddingjuma/fleet-api/README.md

     FactoryBot.create_list(:company, 10)

 Sometime a field must be uniq, like name, to avoid a conflict, use the fake data and don't specified the field.

+## Migrations

+To update Couchbase data, migration scripts must be written and executed after deployment of a new version if needed.

+All scripts are under the directory:

+    lib/tasks/migrations

+To list all migrations available (prefixed by mapo), run the command:

+    rails -T

 ## Swagger